PLATELET RICH PLASMA (PRP)

 Generally, Platelet rich plasma is an extremely safe procedure.
 The risks are far less than taking aspirin or Motrin for a lifetime to temporarily alleviate chronic pain.
 There is, of course, at least a slight risk involved in any medical procedure.
 In PRP, the risks and side effects will vary depending on the area being treated, and the doctor will discuss these possibilities fully during the pre-treatment consultation.
 As with any injections, there is always the discomfort of the needle stick, and the usual minor risks.

 How many treatments does it take?

 Each person’s response to PRP is varies.
 The average number of treatments ranges from 1-3 and some instances more.
 These injections are usually preformed 4-6 weeks apart.
 It can take up to six-eight weeks to have local healing and thus a clinical improvement.
 Individual variation due to severity of injury, area, age, and other factors affect response time.

 Soreness After PRP

 A patient is generally sore for up to 1 week sometimes longer.
 This is because the injections have to go through some muscles to get to the ligaments and tendons.
 To help the muscle soreness resolve itself sooner, massage therapy and moist heat applied to the area is recommended.
 Gentle manipulation techniques, such as myofascial release, strain-counter-strain, or activator gun treatments, are helpful.
 Other modalities that improve circulation and assist the healing from Platelet-rich plasma include acupuncture, Rolfing, electrical stimulation, magnets, infrared heat, and ultrasound.
 It is very important to avoid anti-inflammatory medications, as these may decrease the effectiveness of PRP.
-At the Pain Prevention Center, located in St. Louis, Missouri, and Illinois corridor, we can provide these procedures at a reasonable and very competitive price.
+At the Pain Prevention Center, we can provide these procedures at a reasonable and very competitive price.

 13710 Olive Boulevard (Primary Office)